mmhshayer/mmhshayer.github.io/content/posts/hugo-for-blog.md

 ### Configure the Theme

-You can follow the official guiide to configure the theme.
+You can follow the official guide to configure the theme.
 [PaperMod](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation##sample-configyml)

 > To configure the theme, you need to add the following lines to the `config.yml` file: